| | |

 Theaters

 Theater lovers will be overwhelmed with the number of performances in Mexico City.
-Catch a Broadway show, Cirque performance or a concert at Teatro de la Cuidad, Foro Shakespeare or other classic theaters.
-Mexico City even has its own Opera House and Folkloric Ballet that perform at the Bellas de las Artes.
+Catch a Broadway show, Cirque performance, or a concert at Teatro de la Cuidad, Foro Shakespeare, or other classic theaters.
+Mexico City even has its own Opera House and Folkloric Ballet that performs at the Bellas de las Artes.

 Ancient Civilizations

-And for those that enjoy ancient civilizations, a guided tour of Teotihuacan to see the Pyramids of the Sun and the Moon is an easy day trip just outside Mexico City.
+Mexico has fascinating ancient civilizations.
+A guided tour of Teotihuacan to see the Pyramids of the Sun and the Moon is an easy day trip just outside Mexico City.
 Better yet, get a bird’s eye view at sunrise in a hot air balloon ride over the city ruins and really see how large this city once was.

 If you don’t have time to leave the city, head to the Zocalo.
 Behind the Metropolitan Cathedral are the recreations of the city of Tenochtitlan at the Templo Mayor Museum, the foundation that Mexico City is now built upon.